Affiliate links on Android Authority may earn us a commission. Learn more.

 Pixel Watch vs other smartwatches

 The Pixel Watch does technically beat out the Apple Watch, which officially claims 18 hours of use between charges.
 That said, our experience has always been that Apple underestimates its battery life.
-When reviewing the Apple Watch Series 8, we were consistently able to hit 24 hours without tapping into Low Power mode.
+During our Apple Watch Series 8 review, we were consistently able to hit 24 hours without tapping into Low Power mode.
 Apple also offers fast charging, which fills the tank in just 45 minutes.

 When your Pixel Watch is charging, its screen will wake up and display a charge percent, date, and time.